 Working her way through law school in Lansing, Michigan, Lisa earned a coveted spot on the Law Review and graduated cum laude in 1991.
 A few months later, she was on top of the world….well, on top of a hill in Pittsburgh anyway, working as a young associate attorney in a thriving litigation firm.

 Lisa envisioned a future that included promotions, partnership, opening her own practice someday, and of course marriage and children.
 She thought she would have it all as long as she stayed the course.
 What she didn’t know was that she would marry a military man, move all over the world every few years, have a bunch of kids, and neglect her legal career to manage their family life.

-[Lisa's humor column, "The Meat and Potatoes of Life," appears weekly in newspapers and on "Stripes Military Moms," a website associated with Stars and Stripes newspaper.
-She also writes a monthly column for Military Spouse magazine.
-Lisa's work has also been published in The Washington Post, The Indiana Gazette, Houston Woman Magazine, Arizona Parenting Magazine, The Citizen, Northwest Kids Magazine, The Village Connector, along with other print and online publications.
+[Lisa's humor column, "The Meat and Potatoes of Life," appears weekly in civilian and military newspapers across the United States.
+She also writes columns for Military Spouse magazine.
+Lisa's work has also been published in The Washington Post, several anthologies, various magazines, websites, and other publications.
+Lisa's blog received second place honors in the 2013 National Society of Newspaper Columnists Annual Contest.
+Also in 2013, Lisa was a finalist in the Robert Benchley Society Annual Humor Writing Contest.
 Lisa's writing made WordPress' "Freshly Pressed" List three times, and Lisa's blog was voted a Top Military Family Blog, Top Parents of Teens Blog, and Top Military Mom Blog on Circle of Mom's website.
 Lisa is a member of the National Society of Newspaper Columnists and the Erma Bombeck Writer's Group.
-She and her family are currently stationed at Naval Station Mayport, Florida.
+She and her family are currently stationed at Naval Station Newport, Rhode Island.
 You can contact Lisa at firstname.lastname@example.org.]